 On March 24, 2020, Gov. Herbert released “Utah Leads Together,” a comprehensive task force plan to mitigate the economic consequences of COVID-19.
 The plan aims to eventually return Utah to the record-setting economic growth it enjoyed before the pandemic.
 The report and economic playbook include recommendations from dozens of Utah state and industry leaders.

-Version 2.0 of the plan was published on April 17, 2020, and is available here.
+Volume 4 (released on June 17, 2020) of the Utah Leads Together plan builds upon Volume 1 (March 24), and Volume 2 (April 17), and Volume 3 (May 20).
+These volumes do not replace one another.
+Instead, they support one another, like individual pieces of an overall strategy.
 If you have questions or comments about this plan, we invite you to email the Governor’s Office of Economic Development team at email@example.com, and someone will get back to you.

 GOED distributed $12 million through its Utah Leads Together Small Business Bridge Loan program in March and April.
 The program’s currently closed.
 Learn more here.